 Michael Cauchi MChem (Hons), MSc, PhD

-Lecturer in Data Science
+Assistant Professor in Data Science

 Michael currently contributes to the preparation and delivery of courses on both the Data Science and the Digital and Technology Solutions Professional apprenticeships programmes.